vegaprotocol/specs/protocol/0097-PAPU-protocol_automated_purchases.md

 ### Protocol Automated Orders

 - Given the program specifies a source asset matching the base asset of the market, it will place a sell order at the start of the auction.
-- Given the program specifies a source asset matching the quote asset of the market, the network will place a buy order at the start of an auction triggered by
+- Given the program specifies a source asset matching the quote asset of the market, it will place a sell order at the start of the auction.

 - The price of the order will equal the product of the oracle price and the programs oracle offset factor.